sparklabnyc/tropical_cyclones_educational_attainment_2022/README.md

 e_15_plot_hurricanes_lagged_covariates_math - Forest plot of national lagged hurricane model of math scores, covariate results

 e_16_plot_hurricanes_lagged_covariates_rla - Forest plot of national lagged hurricane model of RLA scores, covariate results

+## Directory structure

+## Data availability

+Data used for this analysis are available via https://github.com/sparklabnyc/tropical_cyclones_educational_attainment_2022

+The data used in this study were created from the following datasets.
+- Tropical cyclone and hurricane exposure data are available as a package developed by Dr. Anderson via https://github.com/geanders/hurricaneexposure and https://github.com/geanders/hurricaneexposuredata.
+- County-level standardized test score and covariate data from 2008/2009 to 2017/2018 are available via the Stanford Education Data Archive Version 4.1: https://purl.stanford.edu/xv742vh9296.